Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 People often tell you—or you tell yourself—"Just go to bed angry.
 Sleep will help."

-What Actually Helps: Evidence-Based Strategies
+What Actually Helps

-3. The physiological sigh
+3. The long, double-breath sigh

 - Inhale deeply through your nose